 Not only is the poverty appalling but the contrast with the rich, is astounding.
 It is common-place here to see a palatial mansion nestled amongst still-inhabited but rundown thatched huts, without running water.

-Stunning Inle Lake offers hotels with rooms upwards of USD$350 per night, as does the Temple Town of Bagan, and much higher prices can also be found in these two popular tourist destinations.
-You have to remember that many of the floating villages on Inle Lake do not have running water, power, or sewage.
+Stunning Inle Lake offers hotels with rooms upwards of USD$350 per night, as does the Temple Town of Bagan.
+Much higher prices can also be found in these two popular tourist destinations.
+You have to remember that many of the floating villages on Inle Lake do not have running water, power, or sanitation.
 The locals are extremely poor in these highly tourist areas, which is a paradox in itself – something is not quite right.